-Plastic pollution is the accumulation of plastic waste in nature and the ocean.
-It affects wildlife and their habitat and indirectly also our own health.
-Due to the fact that plastic doesn’t degrade biologically, the waste builds up and releases toxins.
-Plastic pollution is cause by us humans and our way of life.
-Plastic is used almost everywhere because it’s cheap and durable.
+It affects wildlife and their habitat and also indirectly our own health.
+Due to the fact that plastic doesn’t degrade biologically, the waste builds up and can release toxins.
+Plastic pollution is caused by us humans and our way of life.
+Plastic itself is a fantastic material, which is used almost everywhere because it’s price and durability.
 It’s used as packaging for food, beverages, beauty products, home utilities, cans, bags and so much more.
-Getting rid of plastic is a very tricky thing, as it causes pollution in every way.
-Disposing it pollutes the land, dumping it into the water causes the release of toxins in the ocean, and burning it pollutes the air.
-Seems like we can’t win.
-That’s why we need to be aware of this major issue and actively increase recycle possibilities.
+Disposing of plastic is a tricky thing, as it could cause pollution of the environment and burning it pollutes the air.
+That’s why we need to be aware of this major issue and actively increase recycling possibilities.

 To fight plastic pollution, there’s a lot of things we can do.
 Some of these things are as easy as swapping your usual disposable plastic grocery bag for a reusable fabric one.
 We need to actively reduce the purchase and disposal of plastic pieces.
-Stop buying disposable products like makeup wipes, cleaning wipes, cotton swabs and plastic utensils and straws.
-Make sure to separate your plastic waste from your other trash so it can be recycled.
-When grocery shopping, pick products in paper wrappings over products in plastic packaging to support the companies that are trying to fight plastic pollution by chancing their packaging.
+We need to stop buying disposable products such as make-up wipes, cleaning wipes, cotton swabs and plastic utensils and straws.
+Also, make sure to separate your plastic waste from your other trash so it can be recycled.
+When grocery shopping, pick products in paper wrappings about products in plastic packaging to support the companies that are trying to fight plastic pollution by changing their packaging.

-Waste2Wear is working hard on collecting plastic waste and turning it into great textile innovations: high twisted yarn and a wide variety of fabrics so we can make great clothes and strong bags from it.
-That way we can reuse plastic and make sure it doesn’t end up in the ocean.
-And last but not least: spread awareness around you.
-Some people might not know how serious this issue is, so try to educate them and show them how easy it is to make a difference.
-Together we can fight plastic pollution.
+Waste2Wear is working hard on collecting plastic waste and turning it into great textiles for fashion, workwear, interior and bags.
+That way we keep plastic within the loop and use it as a resource over and over again.
+And, last but not least: spread awareness around you.
+Some people might not know how serious this issue is, so try to educate them and show them it is possible to make a difference which every purchase they make.

 Read more about our Waste2Wear | Ocean Plastic Project.